funcionante/makerlab/_docs/developer/network-manager.md

 ## Before Starting

+We recommend having a small knowledge base on Software Defined Networks (SDN), OpenFlow, Open vSwitch, Docker and overall networking before diving into this section.

 The "core" of each project's network will be hosted on a datacenter, where the containers will be orchestrated and the NAT/PAT mechanisms will provide internet access to all the hosts across the private networks.